jaymcor/jaymcor.github.io/notes/isolation_rr_si.md

 Back at terminal 1: Andy thinks "quick let's get in before anything changes":

 ```
-mysql> UPDATE doctor SET oncall=FALSE WHERE name="Andy";
+UPDATE doctor SET oncall=FALSE WHERE name='Andy';
-Query OK, 1 row affected (0.00 sec)
-Rows matched: 1  Changed: 1  Warnings: 0
 ```

 So far so good.
-Andy is a careful boy and takes a moment to double check:
+Andy is a careful boy and takes a moment to double check before he commits:

 ```
-mysql> SELECT name FROM doctor WHERE oncall=TRUE;
+SELECT name FROM doctor WHERE oncall=TRUE;
 +------+
 | name |
 +------+
 | Brad |
 +------+
-1 row in set (0.00 sec)

-mysql> COMMIT;
+COMMIT;
-Query OK, 0 rows affected (0.00 sec)
 ```

 The latter SELECT result seems to make sense--roughly speaking RR says we see